Using gcloud for Virtual Machines

 Virtual Machines

-In this book, we're going to use gcloud (via Google) to create and run our virtual machines, but there are other options available that you can explore on your own.
+In this book, we're going to use gcloud (via Google) to create and run our virtual machines.
+There are other options available that you can explore on your own.

 Google Cloud / gcloud